Skip to content

 Critical Infrastructure Program

-The healthcare system inundated with people affected by COVID-19.
-We have offered hospitals critical infrastructure tents that they can use for patient triage, dedicated testing spaces, or any other need that arises.
+The healthcare system in Ontario was inundated with people affected by COVID-19.
+We offered hospitals critical infrastructure tents that they could for patient triage, dedicated testing spaces, or any other need that arose.

-Many food banks have been forced to close their doors to patrons to help reduce the spread of the virus.
-However the need for services food banks provide has not diminished.
-We have offered our tents to food banks in an effort to reduce the number of people in buildings and provide a dedicated area for people to access much needed resources.
+Many food banks were forced to close their doors to patrons to help reduce the spread of the virus.
+However the need for services food banks provide did not diminish and in fact was increasing.
+We offered our tents to local food banks in an effort to reduce the number of people in buildings and provide a dedicated area for people to access much needed resources.

-We have also been setting up temporary tenting in partnership with Toronto Community Housing to run flu shot clinics as well as pop-up COVID-19 testing sites.
+We also began setting up temporary tenting in partnership with Toronto Community Housing to run flu shot clinics as well as pop-up COVID-19 testing sites.
+We helped facilitate vaccinations for 6,260 TCHC residents.
+We set up tenting that was used for COVID-19 vaccination clinics in hotspot areas of the city.
+We participated in 309 vaccination events helping 231,779 people receive their COVID-19 vaccine.

 Aerial view of a crowd standing in front of critical infrastructure tenting at Etobicoke General Hospital